-• the knowledge of different food components to effectively plan, prepare and process

-foods to solve a problem in a food-related context individually or as part of a team project

-through effective written, visual or verbal communication.
+• the knowledge of different food components to effectively plan, prepare and process foods to solve a problem in a food-related context individually or as part of a team project through effective written, visual or verbal communication.

-Assessment methods - Formal f ormative:

-Written/oral/practical assignments tions and/or formal written tests.
+Written/oral/practical assignments and/or class evaluations and/or formal written tests.

-Assessment methods - Summa tive:

-One formal examination

-Assessment plan:

-a minimum of 40% is required to p

-mative assessments in a ratio of 1:1;

--a minimum of 50% is required to pass the module.
+- -The module mark is composed of formative and summative assessments in a ratio of 1:1; - -a minimum of 50% is required to pass the module.

-Method of delivery: Full-time 1

-Module code: CSFD121 Semester 2 NQF level: 5, Credits: 12

-TITLE: FOOD GROUPS AND SYS STEMS: PLANT
+TITLE: FOOD GROUPS AND SYSTEMS: PLANT

-Module outcomes:

-After successful completion of this module, the studen t should demonstrate:
+After successful completion of this module, the student should demonstrate:

-t food groups and -systems and all

-and structure, and b) the changes that

-occur during the processing a

-U 1 o to the solution of a defined problem

-correctly applying basic methods and

-- roups' findings in written and verbal

-format through applicable me

-, , from various resources, verify the

-he findings and provide an ethical

-grounded solution for a proble em in a food-related context.

-Assessment criteria:

-The outcomes have been mastere
+- knowledge and understanding of a) basic plant food groups and -systems and all relevant and applied classifications, composition and structure, and b) the changes that occur during the processing and preparation thereof; - the ability to contribute as a member of the group to the solution of a defined problem relevant to plant food groups and -systems by correctly applying basic methods and procedures, and communicate accurately the groups' findings in written and verbal format through applicable media; - the ability to gather information independently from various resources, verify the applicability of the information and evaluate the findings and provide an ethical grounded solution for a problem in a food-related context.

-nposition and structures of basic plant

-food groups and -systems, as well as the changes that occur during processing and

-preparation, to solve a problem in a food-related context individually or as part of a
+• use and apply knowledge of the classification, composition and structures of basic plant food groups and - systems, as well as the changes that occur during processing and preparation, to solve a problem in a food-related context individually or as part of a group.

-group.

-Assessment methods - Formal f tions and/or formal written to the

-Written/oral/practical assignments aions and/or formal written tests.
+Written/oral/practical assignments and/or class evaluations and/or formal written tests.

-Assessment methods - Summative:

-One formal examination Assessment plan:

-a minimum of 40% is required to pass the written evaluation.

--The module mark is composed of formative and summative assessments in a ratio of 1:1;

--a minimum of 50% is required to pass the module.
+- -The module mark is composed of formative and summative assessments in a ratio of 1:1; - -a minimum of 50% is required to pass the module.

-Method of delivery: Full-time

-Module code: CSFD211 Semester 1 NQF level: 6, Credits: 16

 TITLE: FOOD GROUPS AND SYSTEMS: ANIMAL

-Module outcomes:

 After successful completion of this module, the student should demonstrate:

-detailed knowledge and application of a) animal food groups and -systems and all

-detailed knowledge and application of a) animal rood groups and -systems and an relevant and interrelated classifications, composition and structure, and b) the changes

-relevant and interrelated classifications, composition and structure, and b) the changes that occur during the processing and preparation thereof;

-- the ability to gather complex food system information from various resources, analyse, synthesise and evaluate information independently and communicate it in an ethical, reliable and professional manner in an appropriate format through applicable media; - the ability to provide a grounded solution for a problem in a food-related context relevant to animal food groups and -systems by correctly applying methods and procedures as an individual and in a group and take responsibility for your own and the groups' learning needs and progress.
+- detailed knowledge and application of a) animal food groups and -systems and all relevant and interrelated classifications, composition and structure, and b) the changes that occur during the processing and preparation thereof; - the ability to gather complex food system information from various resources, analyse, synthesise and evaluate information independently and communicate it in an ethical, reliable and professional manner in an appropriate format through applicable media; - the ability to provide a grounded solution for a problem in a food-related context relevant to animal food groups and -systems by correctly applying methods and procedures as an individual and in a group and take responsibility for your own and the groups' learning needs and progress.